kaijaygregory/sqlalchemy-challenge/README.md

 [app.py](https://github.com/kaijaygregory/sqlalchemy-challenge/blob/main/app.py): This file serves as the main script to create a Flask API, defining routes to access different data points.

-__Resources:__ This directory contains the data files used for the analysis, including the SQLite database file (hawaii.sqlite).
+__Resources:__ This directory contains the data files used for the analysis.

 ## __Part 1: Analyze and Explore the Climate Data__